 To set up new guides, do the following:

-- 1. Invoke Object > Guides & Grid.

-- 2. Under Horizontal or Vertical, enter the position at which the guideline should be placed.

-- 3. Click the Add button.
+- 1. Invoke the menu command Object > Grid and guides. - 2.
+Switch to the Guides tab. - 3.
+Under Horizontal or Vertical, enter the position at which the guide should be placed. - 4.
+Click the Add button.